zuppler/terraform-hcloud-kubernetes/README.md

 This setup includes several features for a seamless, best-practice Kubernetes deployment on Hetzner Cloud:
 - **Fully Declarative & Immutable:** Utilize Talos Linux for a completely declarative and immutable Kubernetes setup on Hetzner Cloud.
 - **Cross-Architecture:** Supports both AMD64 and ARM64 architectures, with integrated image upload to Hetzner Cloud.
-- **High Availability:** Configured for production-grade high availability, ensuring consistent and reliable system performance.
+- **High Availability:** Configured for production-grade high availability for all components, ensuring consistent and reliable system performance.
 - **Distributed Storage:** Implements Longhorn for cloud-native block storage with snapshotting and automatic replica rebuilding.
 - **Autoscaling:** Includes Cluster Autoscaler to dynamically adjust node counts based on workload demands, optimizing resource allocation.
 - **Plug-and-Play Kubernetes:** Equipped with an optional Ingress Controller and Cert Manager, facilitating rapid workload deployment.
+- **Geo-Redundant Ingress:** Supports high availability and massive scalability through geo-redundant Load Balancer pools.
-- **Dual-Stack Ingress:** Employs Hetzner Load Balancers with Proxy Protocol to efficiently route both IPv4 and IPv6 traffic to the Ingress Controller.
+- **Dual-Stack Support:** Employs Load Balancers with Proxy Protocol to efficiently route both IPv4 and IPv6 traffic to the Ingress Controller.
 - **Enhanced Security:** Built with security as a priority, incorporating firewalls and encryption by default to protect your infrastructure.
 - **Automated Backups:** Leverages Talos Backup with support for S3-compatible storage solutions like Hetzner's Object Storage.